CIS5650-Fall-2024/Project1-CUDA-Flocking/README.md

 |:--:|
 |*without visualization, boid count = 20,000, scene scale = 100*|

-* For each implementation, how does changing the block count and block size affect performance?
-Why do you think this is?
+* **For each implementation, how does changing the block count and block size affect performance?
+Why do you think this is?**

-The frame rate improves dramatically from block size 4 to block size 32, but stablizes after block size 64.
+For all methods, the frame rate improves dramatically from block size 4 to block size 32, but stablizes after block size 64.
 This is because GPUs execute threads in groups of 32 called warps, and smaller block sizes means that the GPU would not be fully utilized.
 However, beyond a certain point (block size 32/64), increasing